remidomingues/ASTra/README.md

 	MY_NETWORK_NET_FILE = CONFIG_DIRECTORY + "/myNetwork.net.xml"
 	addNetworkToConfigDict(MY_NETWORK_NETWORK_ID, MY_NETWORK_ID, MY_NETWORK_NET_FILE)

 This will add your network to ASTra's networks directory.
 If you want to use this network, modify the following constant value:

 	SUMO_CHOSEN_NETWORK = MY_NETWORK_ID

-ASTra will then wait for connections on ports 18001 to 18009.
-Less connections can be made if disabling functionalities.
-The connections are done in the port ascending order.
-Check files descriptions for socket messages.